AlexanderMartinezz/La-Madriguera/README.md

   Instructions:

   🔵Download and install Coinbase Wallet.

   🔵Create your digital wallet.

   🔵Send your wallet address via WhatsApp to La Madriguera's public number to receive the entry pass.

 Usage
 project adoption phases

-  First Phase: Download the wallet and receive the entry pass as an NFT.
+🔵First Phase: Download the wallet and receive the entry pass as an NFT.

-  Second Phase: Participate in our activities and transactions using USDC.
+🔵Second Phase: Participate in our activities and transactions using USDC.

-  Third Phase: Pay with USDC and get special discounts 🎉
+🔵Third Phase: Pay with USDC and get special discounts 🎉